 Prior to the 2015 UK general election, David Attenborough was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.

-In 2016, A miniature marsupial lion, Microleo attenboroughi, was named in David Attenborough's honor.
+In 2016, A miniature marsupial lion, Microleo attenboroughi, was named in honor of David Attenborough.

-In 2016, David Attenborough returned as narrator and presenter for "Planet Earth II", with theme music composed by Hans Zimmer.
+In 2016, Attenborough returned as narrator and presenter for "Planet Earth II", featuring main theme music composed by Hans Zimmer.

-In March 2017, a 430 million year old tiny crustacean was named after David Attenborough.
-Called Cascolus ravitis, the first word is a Latin translation of the root meaning of "Attenborough", and the second is based on a description of him in Latin.
+In March 2017, a 430 million year old tiny crustacean was named Cascolus ravitis after David Attenborough.

 In July 2017, the Caribbean bat Myotis attenboroughi was named after David Attenborough.

-In 2017, "Blue Planet II" was broadcast, with David Attenborough returning as presenter.
-The series gained the highest UK viewing figures for 2017.
+In 2017, "Blue Planet II" was broadcast, with Attenborough returning as presenter.
+The series gained high UK viewing figures and increased attention to plastic pollution.

-In 2018, David Attenborough narrated the five-part series "Dynasties", each episode dealing with one species in particular.
+In 2018, Attenborough narrated the five-part series "Dynasties", each episode dealing with a specific species.

-In 2018, David Attenborough said that repeated messages on threats to wildlife in programming could be a "turn-off" to viewers.
+In 2018, while promoting "Dynasties", Attenborough stated that repeated messages on threats to wildlife in programming could be a turn-off to viewers.

-In October 2020, David Attenborough's witness statement documentary film, "David Attenborough: A Life on Our Planet", was released on Netflix.
-Also in October 2020, Attenborough began filming in Cambridge for "The Green Planet".
+In October 2020, "David Attenborough: A Life on Our Planet" was released on Netflix, and Attenborough began filming "The Green Planet" in Cambridge.

-In 2020, David Attenborough advocated on behalf of the Zoological Society of London (ZSL) and its conservation efforts during the COVID-19 pandemic.
-He was also named as a member of the Earthshot Prize Council.
+In 2020, Attenborough advocated for the Zoological Society of London (ZSL) during the COVID-19 pandemic and was named a member of the Earthshot Prize Council.

-In 2020, David Attenborough backed a Fauna and Flora International campaign calling for a global moratorium on deep sea mining.
+In 2020, Attenborough backed a Fauna and Flora International campaign calling for a global moratorium on deep-sea mining due to its impact on marine life.

-In his 2020 documentary film, David Attenborough: A Life On Our Planet, David Attenborough advocates for people to adopt a vegetarian diet or reduce meat consumption to save wildlife, noting that "the planet can't support billions of meat-eaters."
+In 2020, David Attenborough's documentary film David Attenborough: A Life On Our Planet was released.
+In the documentary, Attenborough advocates for people to adopt a vegetarian diet or reduce meat consumption to help save wildlife.

-In June 2021, the documentary "Breaking Boundaries: The Science of Our Planet", narrated by David Attenborough, was released on Netflix.
+In June 2021, "Breaking Boundaries: The Science of Our Planet", narrated by Attenborough, was released on Netflix.

-In 2021, David Attenborough told the leaders of the 47th G7 summit that "tackling climate change was now as much a political challenge as it was a scientific or technological one" and urged for more action.
+In 2021, David Attenborough told leaders at the 47th G7 summit that tackling climate change was as much a political challenge as a scientific one, urging for more action and stating that we are on the verge of destabilizing the entire planet.

 In July 2022, a fossil of a 560-million-year-old creature named Auroralumina attenboroughii, which researchers believe to be the first animal predator, was named after David Attenborough.

-In 2022, David Attenborough was recognized by the United Nations Environment Programme as a Champion of the Earth.
+In 2022, the United Nations Environment Programme recognized Attenborough as a Champion of the Earth for his dedication to research, documentation, and advocacy for the protection and restoration of nature.

 In 2023, David Attenborough was described by the New Statesman as a figure "invaluable to green diplomacy" in the UK, placing him twenty-third in their list of Britain's most powerful left-wing figures.